View Charles Beswick's Obituary on CourierPostOnline.com and share memories

 He is survived by his previous spouses, Sara Beswick, Kathy Bagley; four loving children, Charles Beswick Jr. (Mary Ann), Janice Steeg, Michael Beswick (Chrissy), Nicole Beswick; eleven cherished grandchildren; twelve beloved great-grandchildren; two caring brothers; and many nieces, nephews, and friends.
 Charles was predeceased by one brother and his loving companion, Mary.

-A memorial celebration will be held Saturday, January 4, 2020 from 2-6 pm at the Gloucester City Post 3620, 27 N. Burlington St., Gloucester City, NJ 08030.
-In lieu of flowers, memorial contributions may be made in his memory to the .
+A memorial celebration will be held Saturday, January 4, 2020 from 2-6 pm at the Gloucester City VFW Post 3620, 27 N. Burlington St., Gloucester City, NJ 08030.
+In lieu of flowers, memorial contributions may be made in his memory to the VFW.
 For condolences please visit www.gaskillbrown.com

 Published in Courier-Post from Dec.
 23 to Dec.
 29, 2019